The journalism sector as a whole

 - Sarah Koenig’s Serial podcast, about the true-crime case of Adnan Syed, has resulted in a retrial thanks to the public interest it whipped up.

 - The term ‘yellow journalism’ was coined to denote unethical practises, originating from newspapers that lied about the 1898 Spanish-American conflict.

 Yes, the journalism market is daunting.
 But a single taste of the journo lifestyle is enough to keep faith in its viability.
 For a job that rewards your intelligence, foresight and quick-thinking, you’d be hard pressed to find anything more satisfying.

-Find exciting opportunities near you by checking our list of Journalism and publishing internships today.
+Find exciting opportunities near you by checking our list of journalism opportunities.